Energy market 8 July 2022 • 7 minutes

-However, the situation does not seem as rosy for our wallets at the start of 2021.
-Since the end of 2020, gas prices have risen again, and electricity prices have kept pace.
+However, the situation does not seem as bright for our wallets at the start of 2021.
+Since the end of 2020, gas prices have risen again little by little, and electricity prices have kept pace.
+Energy prices have even reached their highest point in March 2022 as a result of the war in Ukraine.
 How will this inflation affect your finances?
+How does the government try to hold this increase back?
 What can you do to minimize the effects?
-To help you take stock, Energyprice.be has analysed the changes in energy prices over the past six months.
+To help you gain an insight, Energyprice.be has analysed the changes in energy prices over the past twelve months.

-The big question now is whether this rise will be maintained, and, if so, for how long.
-That will depend on a number of factors, and there appears to be no clear trend for the time being.
+The big question now is whether this rise will last, and, if so, for how long.
+That will depend on a number of factors, but a trend towards towards high prices unfortunately appears to take shape at the moment.

-For gas, it might be assumed that the cold spell this year will have affected our consumption in terms of heating.
-As a result, it would not be surprising if prices stayed at a fairly high level for a while.
-However, there is no guarantee that this will still be the case in a few months.
+For gas, it might be assumed that the profound changes at the end of 2021 and during the first semester of 2022 will have long lasting effects on our consumption style, notably in terms of heating.
+As a result, it would not be surprising if prices stayed at a fairly high level for quite a while.

 Whether prices are rising or falling, one thing is certain: the only way to pay less for your energy over time is to compare your gas and electricity rates regularly.
 This is especially true if you have not switched contract for several years, as energy contracts that are more than a year old are sometimes renewed under unfavourable terms (see our article on dormant contracts).
 However, in the current climate, it is best to avoid paying more than the market average!